What Is Considered a Severe Learning Disability (SLD)?

 Personalised Care Plans with Leaf Complex Care

 If you need extra support for a loved one with a severe learning disability, Leaf Complex Care is the right place for you.
-We provide high-standard, CQC-regulated home care services across the UK, with our offices in Bristol, South East, Somerset, and the Midlands.
+We provide high-standard, CQC-regulated home care services across the UK, with our offices in Bristol, the South East, Somerset, and the Midlands.

 Contact us now, and we will outline a tailored plan catering to your specific needs.